Sage Steele: Broadcasting career

 On July 28, 2013, she drove the pace car for the NASCAR Sprint Cup Series Brickyard 400.
 During the pace laps at the beginning of the race, she was bumped in jest by then-five-time Sprint Cup champion Jimmie Johnson.

 Beginning in the 2013–14 NBA season, Steele became the host of NBA Countdown on ESPN and ABC, a post she held through 2017.

 Steele co-hosted the Miss America 2017 & 2018 pageant on ABC with Chris Harrison.
 She hosted the Scripps National Spelling Bee from 2010 to 2013.
 In 2014 she was a guest host several times on The View.

 She became the noon (ET) SportsCenter co-anchor with Matt Barrie in February 2021.
 She had anchored the 6 p.m.
 ET edition of the show for several years before moving to noon.
 Prior to that she had anchored SportsCenter:AM.

 On October 5, 2021, Steele was suspended with pay by ESPN for remarks she made on Jay Cutler's September 29 podcast about COVID-19 vaccine mandates, women who dress in a way she feels is provocative, and Barack Obama calling himself black even though he, like Steele, has a white mother.
 In conjunction with her suspension, Steele issued an apology: "I know my recent comments created controversy for the company, and I apologize.
 We are in the midst of an extremely challenging time that impacts all of us, and it's more critical than ever that we communicate constructively and thoughtfully."

 Steele filed a lawsuit against ESPN in April 2022, alleging that the network had retaliated against her in the months following the suspension.
 Steele's suit accused ESPN of taking opportunities away from her and steadily degrading her career, alleging that her free speech rights were being curtailed through ESPN's retaliation against her for comments she had made as a private citizen.
-The parties settled the lawsuit in August 2023, at which point Steele left the network.
+Steele and ESPN settled the lawsuit in August 2023, at which point Steele left the network.

 In March 2024, she was named the first podcast host on Bill Maher's Club Random Studios podcast network.
 Maher said, "I am looking for people who are not talking-point people.
-I'm looking for people who don't, before they speak, say, 'What's the right answer here?'"
+I'm looking for people who don't, before they speak, say, 'What's the right answer here?'", adding "She's the perfect choice to be our first new host because, like me, she pissed off Disney.
+There's a certain poetic symmetry to that."

-In April 2024, Steele replaced Candace Owens in the animated series Mr. Birchum after Owens' departure from The Daily Wire, following "clashes with co-founder Ben Shapiro over the Gaza war".
+In April 2024, Steele replaced Candace Owens in the animated series Mr. Birchum after Owens' departure from The Daily Wire, following the latter's "clashes with co-founder Ben Shapiro over the Gaza war".

 Personal life

 Steele married Jonathan Bailey in 1999.
 Together, they have three children, two daughters and one son.
 They divorced in 2019.
 Steele married Dave Barbuto in 2025.
 In March 2021, Steele put her home in Avon, Connecticut, on the market for $1.6 million, after doing extensive renovations.
+Steele is Catholic.

 Steele was on the board of the Pat Tillman Foundation.
-In 2019 she was named to the board of the V Foundation for cancer research.